 Ten-year-old Samantha (name has been changed) came to live with her dad in Ohio five years ago, after being removed from her mother’s care by a children services agency in her home state of Maine.
 With a complicated history of sexual abuse and the painful experience of being separated from her mom, it was important and necessary that Samantha receive trauma-informed counseling and ongoing support.
 Without this, her problems and pain would only continue to multiply.

-Charlotte was born on a snowy morning in January of 2018.
-Unfortunately, Charlotte is one of a growing number of babies born with drugs in her system.
-Because of a number of social issues, the hospital knew Charlotte would not be able to go home safely.
-Charlotte is not the first or the second, but actually the third daughter born to her mother and neither of her siblings are currently in their mother’s custody.
-One child is in the custody of their maternal aunt and in the custody of a cousin.
-Though the households are separate, the family is close and the sisters spend time together often.
-Kinship care has worked for this family in the past and Charlotte’s 30 Days to Family ® Specialist, Jamie, was determined to make it work again.
+Charlie (name has been changed) was born on a snowy morning in early 2018.
+Unfortunately, Charlie is one of a growing number of babies born with drugs in his system.
+Because of a number of social issues, the hospital knew Charlie would not be able to go home safely.
+Charlie is not the first or the second, but actually the third child born to his mother and neither of his siblings are currently in their mother’s custody.
+One child is in the custody of their maternal aunt and another in the custody of a cousin.
+Though the households are separate, the family is close and the siblings spend time together often.
+Kinship care has worked for this family in the past and Charlie’s 30 Days to Family ® Specialist, Sarah, was determined to make it work again.

 Authors | Lauren Frey, Darla Henry, Mary LeBeau, Nicole McLaughlin, Lori Ryan, and Gail Johnson Vaughan

 Approved by Family Builders Network on October 13, 2017